klei1984/max/defects.md

     <img src="{{ site.baseurl }}/assets/images/defect_15.jpg" alt="defect 14" width="740">

-16. Clicking the Landing Zone help button seamingly dereference NULL.
-The Landing Zone has a dedicated Cancel and Help button.
-This Help button is not the same as the one found on the normal in-game GUI control panel.
-While the Landing Zone Help button works without any issues there is a GUI on click event handler function which manages all the 24 normal in-game menu elements and this function incorrectly calls the rest state setter function for the wrong Help button.
+16. Clicking the help button on the landing site selection screen tries to set the rest state for the button control before it is actually created.
+The GUI control buttons are initialized just before the M.A.X. control panels open up, after selecting the landing site.
+The on click event handler function (cseg01:00094A4C) does not check whether the help button is pressed in-game when the help button's rest state is tried to be set.
 This issue, like many others, does not lead to a crash under DOS, but it causes segmentation fault on modern operating systems.

 17. Unit gets stuck at map square that is occupied by constructor's construction tape.
 This issue was observed only once so far.
 As soon as it could be reproduced a video will be added for it.
 The issue happened with a computer player that moved two units at the "same" time.
 One unit moved to a certain location while another one, a big constructor, moved next to it and started a construction job.